MicrosoftDocs/cpp-docs/docs/preprocessor/fenv-access.md

 ## Remarks

 By default, **fenv_access** is **off**.
-If the compiler can assume that your code does not access or manipulate the floating-point environment, then it can perform many floating-point code optimizations.
-Set **fenv_access**  to **on** to inform the compiler that your code accesses the floating-point environment to test status flags, exceptions, or to set control mode flags.
-The compiler disables these optimizations so that your code can access the floating-point environment consistently.
+The compiler assumes your code doesn't access or manipulate the floating-point environment.
+If environment access isn't required, the compiler can do more to optimize your floating-point code.

+Enable **fenv_access** if your code tests floating-point status flags, exceptions, or sets control mode flags.
+The compiler disables floating-point optimizations, so your code can access the floating-point environment consistently.

 For more information on floating-point behavior, see [/fp (Specify Floating-Point Behavior)](../build/reference/fp-specify-floating-point-behavior.md).